-Not finding out the sex of your baby?
+Are you not finding out the sex of your baby?
 Expect the unexpected.

 In my day-to-day life, I would consider myself to be a planner.
-Working off of a schedule and to do list is certainly in my nature.
+Working off of a schedule and to-do list is certainly in my nature.
 So when my husband and I decided early on that we didn’t want to find out if we were having a boy or a girl, I picked my mindset.
 Once I did, I was able to take on the nine-month journey expecting the unexpected.

-Cue the gender reveal parties, social media posts or private celebrations with your partner.
+Cue the gender reveal parties, social media posts, or private celebrations with your partner.